Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/11-using-stemma-qt.md

 ---
+title: Using the StemmaQT/Qwicc connector
 slug: /using-stemma-qt
 ---
-# Using the StemmaQT / Qwiic connector

 The Pioreactor HAT comes with a connector for the StemmaQT / Qwiic connector that can be used to attack additional hardware for your Pioreactor.
 See image below: